-Midterm 1 Midterm 2 Final Exam MP Homework Section (Labs + written Clicker
+Midterm 1 Midterm 2 Final Exam MP Homework Section (Labs) 20% 20% 35% 10% 15%

-quizzes)

-20% 20% 35% 15% 10% 7% (extra credit)

 University guidelines specify that in lower division courses, the total percentage of students getting an A should be roughly 25%, the percentage of students getting a B should be roughly 40%, and the percentage of students getting a C should be roughly 35%.
 We will be following these approximate guidelines.
 The grade of D or F will also be given to a small percentage of students displaying especially poor performance.
 In accordance with UCB policy, a grade of "Incomplete" will only be given under dire circumstances beyond a student's control, and only when work already completed is of at least C quality.